 Proper parasite control is crucial to the health and wellness of your cat.
-Fleas can cause irritated skin, hair loss, and infection, and can also lead to tapeworms if your cat swallows just one flea.
-Heartworms are another common parasite among cats that can be fatal.
-Ear mites are also very common with cats, and need to be taken care of as soon as possible.
-Frequent scratching of the ears and/or shaking of the head are common symptoms of a cat with ear mites.Talk to your vet about regular flea, heartworm, and intestinal parasite control.
-It is very important that products intended for dogs not be used on cats.
+Fleas, for example, can cause irritated skin, hair loss, and infection, and can also lead to tapeworms if your cat swallows even one flea.
+Heartworms in cats can be fatal.
+And ear mites – very common in cats – need to be taken care of as soon as possible.
+Talk to your vet about regular flea, heartworm, and intestinal parasite control.
+They will be able to recommend a product designed specifically for your feline.

 Extra weight on a cat can lead to an increased risk of diabetes, arthritis, cancer, joint pain, and liver problems.
 Obesity generally develops when calorie intake exceeds your cat’s energy requirements.
 Speak to your vet about your cat’s ideal weight and recommended calorie intake.
 He or she will be able to recommend a suitable food brand and amount for your pet.
 Always consult your vet before starting your cat on a new diet or exercise regimen.